tropicbliss/buckshot/README.md

 - Begineer-friendly (Setting up `config.toml` requires knowledge on TOML)
 - Highly configurable (this sniper is highly opinionated and will do what it thinks is best)
 - A thriving community (no Discord server and I don't feel like creating one)
+- Sniping with multiple accounts (I really can't find a way to implement this in a TOML file that I feel 100% satisfied with)

 ## Features